A Reconfiguration and Commentary on Revelation 1-3

 Chapter 3 21b I will give the right to sit with me on my throne, just as I was victorious and sat down with my Father on his throne.

-The coming Messiah will rule for Jesus in the New Jerusalem from heaven (see Rev. 3:12), just as Jesus was victorious through his death on the cross (see Rev 5:9) and reigns over humanity for God (see John 16:14-15, Psalm 110:5-7).
+The coming Messiah will rule for Jesus in the New Jerusalem that comes down from heaven (see Rev. 3:12), just as Jesus was victorious through his death on the cross (see Rev 5:9) and reigns over humanity for God (see John 16:14-15, Psalm 110:5-7).
 Note the implied hierarchy - Jesus is superior to the coming Messiah, God is superior to Jesus.

 Chapter 3 22 Whoever has ears, let them hear what the Spirit says to the churches.”